Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 “The king is an air force pilot,” Zekenskyy said, and “in Ukraine today, every air force pilot is a king.”

-Zelenskyy was greeted with applause, cheers and cries of “Slava Ukraini” — “Glory to Ukraine” — as he arrived in Parliament, where his cause has wide support from both the Conservative government and opposition parties.
+Zelenskyy was greeted with applause, cheers and cries of “Slava Ukraini” — “Glory to Ukraine” — as he arrived in Parliament, where his cause has wide support.

 He had addressed the U.K. Parliament remotel y in March, two weeks after the start of the invasion.
 He echoed World War II leader Winston Churchill’s famous “never surrender” speech, vowing that Ukrainians “will fight till the end at sea, in the air.
 We will continue fighting for our land, whatever the cost.”